Interview and research by Yang Dongmei

 Shanghai's First Tram, in 1908

-“Fearing the risk of electric shock, nobody dared to take trams at first," said Gao Qiao, Secretary of Shanghai's Public Transport Industrial Association in 2012.
+“Fearing the risk of electric shock, nobody dared to take trams at first," Gao Qiao, Secretary of Shanghai's Public Transport Industrial Association, tells us.
 "For this reason, the British hired unemployed people as special passengers and also gave toilet water, toothpaste and soap bars as presents to pedestrians.
 That helped improve their business.
 From the 1930s to 1950s, trams were all over downtown, becoming the main force of public transport in the city.”

 Trams on Nanjing Road.